Air Force ROTC

 On-Campus Component: The on-campus component is the Military Science and Leadership (MISL) Curriculum.
 The curriculum consists of classroom learning, applied leadership labs, leader development exercises, ROTC Battalion command and staff roles and the Army Physical Fitness Training program.
 Far more comprehensive than traditional curricula, each cadet receives digital textbooks, interacts with the instructor during lessons and engages with multi-media technology.

 Off-Campus Component: The off-campus component consists of a summer course designed to assess and develop cadet leadership potential.
-The Cadet Leader Course (CLC) is a capstone training event that usually occurs at the end of the cadet’s third year.
+The Advanced Camp is a capstone training event that usually occurs at the end of the cadet’s third year.
 This 29-day training event incorporates a wide range of subjects designed to develop and evaluate leadership ability.
-The event places each cadet and officer candidate in a variety of leadership positions, many of which simulate stressful tactical situations.
+The event places each cadet in a variety of leadership positions, many of which simulate stressful tactical situations.
 In addition to proving their leadership abilities and military skills, cadets must meet established standards in physical fitness, navigation, weapons training, communication, first aid, water confidence and patrolling techniques.
-This paid event is one of two summer training events that a cadet is required to participate in.
+At this point, this paid event is the only summer training event that a cadet is required to participate in.

-The other summer training event is the Cadet Initial Entry Training (CIET).
-All students who have signed a contract with the U.S. Army will attend this 29 day course to hone their foundational skills and prepare them for entry into the AROTC progression Advanced Course (junior-senior years).
+The other summer training event is the Basic Camp.
+Every year about 10 first and second year cadets that have signed a contract with the U.S. Army will attend this 29-day course.
+The intent is to hone their foundational skills and prepare them for entry into the AROTC progression Advanced Course (junior-senior years).

-Additionally, each Cadet will participate in two leadership development exercises off campus, one each semester, usually in September and April, from Friday to Sunday.
+Additionally, each cadet participates in two Field Training Exercises off campus, one each term, usually in September and April, from Friday to Sunday.
 These exercises implement practical lessons learned throughout the year from the course, laboratory and physical training curricula.

 Leadership Development Program: The Leadership Development Program (LDP) is the cornerstone of ROTC training and leadership development.
 The LDP is an individual-focused assessment process that standardizes leader performance measures.
 It organizes the extremely complex components of leadership into a useful learning model — standards of performance and a methodology to achieve them.
 The model accommodates all levels of proficiency and assures personalized development throughout a cadet’s ROTC experience, from program entry to commissioning.
 Within the LDP, experienced and qualified observers (Military Science and Leadership Instructors) maximize individual potential by administering structured, progressively complex leadership experiences and cadet leadership skills are refined through self-assessment, peer assessment and instructor feedback.